mike99mac/zlma/README.md

 ```
 sudo systemctl start mariadb
 ```
+# Using zlma web interface
+TODO:
+## Using commands
+TODO: describe
+## Using consoles
+TODO: describe
+## Using finder
+TODO: describe
+## Using vif
+TODO: describe

 # Colophon
 Zelma is a feminine given name that originated in the late 19th century in the United States.
 It's believed to be a variant of the German name Selma, which is derived from the Old Norse word "selmr," meaning "protection" or "shelter."